agentrickard/workbench_access/README.md

 by the module's installation process.

-You can check this configuration by going to `/admin/config/people/accounts/form-display` and ensuring that the Workbench Access 'Section' fields are disabled.
+You can check this configuration by going to `/admin/config/people/accounts/form-display` and ensuring that the Workbench Access 'Section' field is disabled.

 The user storage will likely change before the stable release to remediate this issue.